cran/bayesboot/README.md

 ### Comparing two groups

 If we want to compare the means of two groups, we will have to call `bayesboot` twice with each dataset and then use the resulting samples to calculate the posterior difference.
-For example, let's say we have the heights of the opponents that lost to the presidents in `height` the first time those presidents were elected.
+For example, let’s say we have the heights of the opponents that lost to the presidents in `height` the first time those presidents were elected.
 Now we are interested in comparing the mean height of American presidents with the mean height of presidential candidates that lost.

 ``` r
 # The heights of oponents of American presidents (first time they were elected).